Where is West Virginia?

 West Virginia is a state located in the South Atlantic and the Appalachian region of the United States.
 The state is bordered on the north by Ohio, Pennsylvania, and Maryland; on the east and south by Virginia; and on the west by Kentucky and Ohio.

 Charleston is the capital of the state of West Virginia.
 It is also the largest city in the state covering an area of 32.7 square miles.
-As of the 2010 census, the city had an estimated population of 51,400.How big is West Virginia?
+As of the 2010 census, the city had an estimated population of 51,400.

 West Virginia is a state with an area of 24,230 square miles.
-According to the 2010 census, the state had an estimated population of 1,859,815.Who are the political leaders of West Virginia?
+According to the 2010 census, the state had an estimated population of 1,859,815.

 Governor - Earl Ray Tomblin